borisavz/dp-bora/README.md

 to the `equivalent_nodes` map.
 Left and right inputs are stored as sets, so adding duplicate paths is prevented as well.
 Using reference/memory address equivalence in sets is sufficient, as duplicate construction (previous step) is prevented using a robust approach.

+## Worklist item processing

+For transformations that need to examine only one operator node (i.e. commutativity), only operator applicability and equivalent node existence need to be performed.

+For transformations that examine two operator nodes (i.e. associativity, l-asscom and r-asscom), a more sophisticated analysis is required.
+Need for this arises from the fact that when analyzing subtree hierarchy, we can be looking at either the left or the right operator present in the same searhed pattern.

+This problem is not present in the first pass that analyzes canonical tree, but is necessary in other successive passes, as in general case it is not possible to know in which direction should transformation be attempted, so all possibilities need to be taken into account.